 If you’re not sure where to stay in Bologna, check out Grand Hotel Majestic gia’ Baglioni and eliminate all doubt.
 Instead of touring and taking photos of gorgeous palaces, you can stay at one.
 The exquisite 18th-century palace surroundings of Grand Hotel Majestic gia’ Baglioni cast a spell with their antique furnishings in the very heart of the city, only 250 m from Piazza Maggiore.
 Book a room here and you will feel (and be treated) like royalty!

 Hotel Corona d’Oro

 Hotel Corona d’Oro is Bologna’s golden crown, just down the street from Torre degli Asinelli.
-It is a historic hotel (dating back to 1890), but equipped with all the modern amenities, including free Wi-Fi, flat-screen TVs with satellite television, and a minibar in each room.
+It is a historic hotel (dating back to 1890) but equipped with all the modern amenities, including free Wi-Fi, flat-screen TVs with satellite television, and a minibar in each room.
 A number of the hotel’s elegant and comfortable rooms offer great views of the two towers.
 When you stay at the hotel, there are several things you can count on, including free bicycles and a rich complimentary breakfast.
-The friendly, helpful staff is the real highlight, however, ready to help you with transfer services, reservations, and finding interesting places to visit and things to do in Bologna.

 Boutique Hotel Liberty 1904

 Via Giuseppe Massarenti 98